altancode/apex/README.md

 ## "rccode" operation
 This stands for remote control code.
 This operation allows buttons from the remote to be simulated.
 Using rccode is not recommended because the JVC control protocol treats these exactly like IR commands, which means they might be missed or ignored.
 The rccode operation is included only for completeness.
+The optional parameter "requirePowerOn" is supported.

 Here is an example rccode that displays (or removes) the "Menu"